justinsacbibit/trucksu-web/README.md

-# TrucksuUmbrella
+# Trucksu

 ## Running on Windows

-- Run all git bash shells with admin privileges
+- Run all git bash shells, cmd.exe with admin privileges
+- If vagrant says port 80 is in use, try `net stop http` in an admin shell
 - `npm install --no-bin-links`, otherwise you get symlink errors

 ### Sniffing HTTP requests on Loopback interface